 When someone dies, family members are left to grieve and mourn for the loss of their loved one.
 That grief can be compounded if that loved one did not leave a will in place.
 When a person dies without having a will in place, his or her estate is distributed by what is called “intestate succession” to heirs according to government law.
-Basically, if you do not have a will, the state will make one for you and then transfer it to your heirs.
+Intestate Succession is when the state makes a will for and then transfer it to your heirs because a will did not exist.

 - Community versus separate property